tjmlabs/colivara-py/README.md

 Please see the [ColiVara API documentation](https://docs.colivara.com) for more information on how to use this library.

-You will need to either self-host the API or use the hosted version at `https://colivara.com`.
-You will also need an API key, which you can obtain by signing up at [ColiVara](https://colivara.com) or from your hosted API.
+You will need to either self-host the API (see the [ColiVara API repo](https://github.com/tjmlabs/ColiVara)) or use the hosted version at https://colivara.com.
+You will also need an API key, which you can obtain by signing up at [ColiVara](https://colivara.com) or from your self-hosted API.

 ```python
 import os